Tanjirokamado12/Viitube/Readme.md

 In first time install Python and Make sur is in path

+FFMpeg is Also Required if You use Youtube on wii and Make sur is in path

 Seconly run pip install -r requirments.txt

 after run python app.py